entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 **the character list used in the Xichonoelepis manuscript**

 103. Postorbital crista fusing with median ridge of postpineal plate: absent (0); present (1).
-> Newly added by Yu?
+> Newly added by Yu.

 > - **check its relation to Character 23.
 How to distinguish them?**
 > - These two structures are fused in *Microbrachius*, but seperate in all other antiarchs.
 Character 23 only distinguishes whether postorbital crista extends to postpineal plate or nuchal plate, ignoring the fusion situation.